ministryofjustice/development-standards-alpha/standards/code-commits.md

 ## Commit best practice

-Commit messages should follow the suggest best-suggested practice:
+General guidance on commit messages can be found in the (GDS way commit messages section)[https://gds-way.cloudapps.digital/standards/git.html#commit-messages] and how to style commit messages.
+Typically commit messages should:
+- A commit should only be for one story
+- The first line should have the story number and a title for the change
 - Separate subject from the body with a blank line
-- Limit the subject line to 50 characters
-- Capitalize the subject line
-- Do not end the subject line with a period
-- Use the imperative mood in the subject line, for example Update dependencies to latest version.
-- Wrap the body at 72 characters
-- Use the body to explain what and why vs how
+- Use the body to explain the what and why of the change along with any relevant detail.

-## Squishing your commits

-Commits should also be squashed before creating a PR, or optionally you can use the squishing merging feature on Github.

-## Commit message structure

-The commit comment should take the format of story number, story title, a brief description and any other relevant points.

 ### Example

 ```

 #PCS-1234 - Add search functionality to the homepage.

  - This only affects the homepage and has introduced a dependency on Redis to power the search.
  - Added call to search endpoint